sahlet-official/sleeplog/Specification/UserFlow/AppFunctions.md

 - the user can edit and supplement sleep data records;
 - the user can add comments to each sleep record;
 - the application visualizes the data series in the form of different types of graphs;
-- analysis data can be viewed in the form of a log;
+- stored sleep records can be viewed in the form of a log;
 <empty line>

 A set of usage scenarios for MVP: